 From time to time, there have been media reports regarding occurrences of various epidemics such as swine influenza, spread of avian influenza among birds and poultry and, in some isolated cases, from animals to human beings.

-There can be no assurance that there will not be another significant outbreak of a highly contagious disease and any such further outbreak may have a material adverse impact on the business, financial condition and results of operations of the Group.
+There can be no assurance that there will not be another significant outbreak of a highly contagious disease and any such further outbreak, which may also lead to continued market weakness, may have a material adverse impact on the business, financial condition and results of operations of the Group and its ability to access the capital markets.